Street to Street

 “Street to Street has changed a demotivated and disinterested class into an engaged and captive audience………It fits perfectly with Citizenship and Geography themes in school, particularly in developing empathy and taking steps to overcome stereotypes in a way a one off DVD or textbook cannot” Chestnut Grove School.

-S2S offers students worldwide the opportunity to engage directly with street youth in Sierra Leone, via video and an internet forum.
-6 young people aged 12 – 16 in Freetown upload weekly videos, so students from several schools can respond, asking questions, building relationships or just cheering them on.
+S2S offered students the opportunity to engage directly with street youth in Sierra Leone, via video and an internet forum.
+6 young people aged 12 – 16 in Freetown uploaded weekly videos, so students from several schools in the UK could respond, asking questions, building relationships or just cheering them on.

 White Boy